vectordotdev/vector/rfcs/2020-12-01-TODO-dynamic-sampling.md

 This raises the question of fallthrough behavior, i.e. what happens if an event doesn't meet any condition and thus doesn't fall into a named bucket.
-I propose a component-level `fallthrough` configuration parameter with two possible values:
+I propose a component-level `fallthrough` parameter with two possible values:

 * `drop` means that unbucketed events are sampled at a rate of 1 and thus disappear from the stream
 * `keep` means that unbucketed events aren't sampled